 - Segment your donor list.
 Talk to your supporters specifically and intentionally.
 Blast emails are fine, but also consider some outreach that is tailored to who your donors are by segmenting your emails.
 It doesn’t mean starting from scratch, but changing the language and details in the emails you send to key groups of donors (like recurring donors, volunteers, past #GivingTuesday donors, and so on.)

 - Be judicious with “urgent” requests.
 So, most good fundraising campaigns have some urgency built in — but be thoughtful with how you use urgency!
-People are feeling burned out, so go easy on the “URGENT!!!” requests in 2020, and instead focus on storytelling, making your case for donating to your cause, and maybe save any “countdown” emails for the last few hours of #GivingTuesday.
+People are feeling burned out, so go easy on the “URGENT!!!” requests and instead focus on storytelling, making your case for donating to your cause, and maybe save any “countdown” emails for the last few hours of #GivingTuesday.

 - Plan some personal outreach.
 You don’t need to email everyone personally, but contacting some key donors to ask them for their support leading up to #GivingTuesday and on the day itself can be that personal touch that keeps donors from wandering away or archiving your email.

 - Have a solid follow-up plan.
 Plan to close the loop on your campaign story and fundraising, and acknowledge the generous donors who contributed to your fundraising success.
 Things like creating a video with your staff saying thanks, personalized & handwritten thank you cards, phone calls to thank donors, an email following up on the money you raised and how you’re using it, can ensure that your donors will feel fulfilled, taken care of, appreciated.
 And those donors are more likely to come back and give again.